 Brands can get free listings on self-service blogger outreach platforms, and offer jobs for blogger.
 The bloggers can browse these listings for free.
 When they have the expertise required for the job, they write a proposal to the brand.
 Therein, they state how they would carry out the work if they were hired by the brand.
 The brand gets these proposals, and retains full control over who they do and don’t hire.
 When the brand hires a blogger, the brand pays 20% commission on any work commissioned via the platform.

 Foremost, clarity and transparency.
 Better information.
 To be professional, ads, sponsored content, affiliate links are disclosed as such.
-The trust of the readers is the capital.
+The trust of the readers is the capital of the influencer.
 Honesty is key in reviews and sponsored post.

 Since it’s a new profession, the work force comes from a diversity of educational backgrounds.
 This means new ideas, new perspectives, and new points of views.

 Maybe more interesting, and intelligent advertisement.
-Would you buy a washing degrend because it takes dirt out of a knotted garment?
+Would you buy a laundry detergent because it takes dirt out of a knotted garment?
 Would you buy a $149 T-shirt just because it’s all over social media?

 There are easier ways to get rich.
 Cheap is just cheap.
 In the end, it will fire back.
 Professionalism stays.
-It is just a matter of time that brands will carefully choose their trendsetters for their influencer marketing.
+It is just a matter of time that all brands will carefully choose their trendsetters for their influencer marketing or content creation.
 However, this work is time consuming.
 Therefore, over time, more and more smaller businesses or brands will turn towards blogger outreach platforms.
 These companies vet their blogger network to ensure that their bloggers are reliable, trustworthy, and deliver high quality of content.

 © 2013-2023 Nicole Mölders | All rights reserved